-At 30 June 2023 the Company had been notified under Disclosure Guidance and Transparency Rule ('DTR') 5 of the following significant holdings of voting rights in its Ordinary Shares.
+At 30 June 2024 the Company had been notified under Disclosure Guidance and Transparency Rule ('DTR') 5 of the following significant holdings of voting rights in its Ordinary Shares.
 These holdings may have changed since notification; however, notification of any change is not required until the next applicable threshold is crossed.

-Number of Ordinary Shares held % of Total Voting Rights
+Shareholder Number of Ordinary Shares held % of Total Voting Rights Glenstone REIT plc 20,155,461 25.0 Hawksmoor Investment Management Limited 7,953,241 9.9 Wellian Investment Solutions Limited 4,433,000 5.5 Quilter plc 3,538,148 4.4 Charles Stanley Group plc 2,847,825 3.5

-20,155,461 25.0

-7,953,241 9.9

-4,433,000 5.5

-3,538,148 4.4

-2,847,825 3.5

-Ordinary Shares held 20,155,461 7,953,241 4,433,000 3,538,148

-The Company has not been notified of any changes to the above interest at the date of this Report.
+The Company has not been notified of any changes to the above interests at the date of this report.